ssastrukovs/zedboard_YOLOv3_improved_code/README.md

 --

 Another nifty feature is probability threshold.
 It is written in utils.h as a constant ("CONF") in line #18.
-It defines which classes will be displayed: if their detection probability is less that this number, they will not display at all.
+It defines which classes will be displayed: if their detection probability is less that this number (probability value varies from 0, as in FALSE, to 1, as in TRUE), they will not display at all.

 --